BibekBudhathoki10/BibekBudhathoki10/README.md

 <h1 align="center">Hi 👋, I'm Bibek Budhathoki</h1>
-<h3 align="center">A passionate WEB developer from Nepal.
-A talented web developer with wide-range knowledge and recognized as a ability to solve both technical and developing challenges.
+<h3 align="center"> A talented web developer with wide-range knowledge and recognized as a ability to solve both technical and developing challenges.
 Responsible for the efficient delivery of comprehensive web programs.</h3>

 - 🔭 I’m currently sudying on **Itahari International College**